Parent Department: Public Works

 Morning Spray Notification Thursday, July 29, 2021 Raindate: Friday, July 30, 2021 Spray time: 4:00am – 7:30am Fyfanon ULV Insecticide, Active Ingredient: Malathion 96.5% Zenivex E4RTU, Active Ingredient: Etofenporz 4% AquaDuet, Active Ingredient: Prallethrin 1%,...

 Morning Spray Notification Friday, July 30, 2021 Raindate: Monday, August 2, 2021 Spray time: 4:00am – 7:30am Fyfanon ULV Insecticide, Active Ingredient: Malathion 96.5% Zenivex E4RTU, Active Ingredient: Etofenporz 4% AquaDuet, Active Ingredient: Prallethrin 1%,...

 Morning Spray Notification Friday, July 23, 2021 Raindate: Monday, July 26, 2021 Spray time: 4:00am - 7:30am Fyfanon ULV Insecticide, Active Ingredient: Malathion 96.5% Zenivex E4RTU, Active Ingredient: Etofenporz 4% AquaDuet, Active Ingredient: Prallethrin 1%,...

 Mosquito Transmitted Diseases

-Mosquitoes spread disease such as West Nile virus, Eastern Equine Encephalitis, Dengue Fever, Malaria, St. Louis encephalitis, Chikungunya and Dog Heartworm.
+Mosquitoes spread disease such as West Nile virus, Eastern Equine Encephalitis, Dengue Virus, Malaria, St. Louis encephalitis, Chikungunya, Dog Heartworm, Zika Virus and Yellow Fever.